wardmo/PowerteqReactDotNet/README.md

 # PowerteqReactDotNet

 Make a todo list.
 The list should populate with data from the back end.

+## GIT
+Please make your own branch with its base at the tip of the ‘main’ branch, and workyour solution from there.
+When you are finished push your branch to the repository.
+DO NOT COMMIT ON MAIN AND PUSH!

 ## REQUIREMENTS
 User should be able to add items to the to do list.
 User should be able to delete any item from the to do list.